 - Bedside Services are available upon request.

 - Beth Lenegan, PhD, Director

 - Rev. Melody Rutherford MDiv

 The Department of Pastoral Care offers many resources to the staff, patients and families who come to Roswell Park.
 If you need more information, please call 716-845-8051.

 Prayers of Hope and Comfort - One of the most requested resources

 Heidi's Advice - Coping with a Cancer Diagnosis

 What If…You’re Angry With God?
-Dr. Michele Novotni, a licensed psychologist in private practice at the Wayne Counseling Center, PA, and CEO of the National Attention Deficit Disorder Association presented a conference in 2004 at Roswell Park Cancer Institute titled, What If…You’re Angry With God?
+Dr. Michele Novotni, a licensed psychologist in private practice at the Wayne Counseling Center, PA, and CEO of the National Attention Deficit Disorder Association presented a conference in 2004 at Roswell Park Comprehensive Cancer Center titled, What If…You’re Angry With God?
 The following topics were included in the conference: Identifying the Roots of Anger With God • Biblical Models of Anger Management – The Problem of Evil • Job and Suffering.
 The conference is available on a set of four audio CD’s for $20/set.
 To obtain your copy, contact the Division of Pastoral Care at 716-845-8051.

 The Resource Center for Patients and Families at Roswell Park offers many books and information.
 They can assist with learning more about spirituality and cancer.